The Best Bays to Visit on Koh Tao

 Chalok Baan Kao Bay

-The bay looks out to Koh Phangan, Koh Samui and Ang Thong Marine Park whilst the cape on the east side provides a great view of Buddha Rock.
+The bay looks out across the Gulf of Thailand towards Koh Phangan, Koh Samui and Ang Thong Marine Park and the cape on the east side provides a great view of the well known Buddha Rock.

 There are a number of restaurants, bars and shops within easy reach making this a great place to stay if you want somewhere quiet but close to amenities.

-The bay contains a large, soft, white sandy beach, the 3rd largest on Koh Tao, which slopes gently down into the ocean.
+The bay contains a large, white sandy beach (the 3rd largest on Koh Tao), which is very popular with visitors as it slopes gently down into the ocean.

-Whilst it is not a great location for diving or snorkeling, it is ideal for swimming or simply relaxing for the day, as despite its size, it is rarely busy and the water is very calm and shallow.
+Whilst it is not a great location for diving or snorkeling due to its depth, it is ideal for swimming or simply relaxing for the day, as despite its size, it is rarely busy and the water is very calm and shallow.

 Taa Toh Bay